 Now Excel is certainly not a relational database however functions such as VLOOKUP, HLOOKUP, INDEX and MATCH allow you to reference data from other tables.
 Microsoft are also adding and improving things all the time with Excel 365 and have recently introduced a new XLOOKUP.
 All very handy when working in multiple, but related, spreadsheets.
 Using these functions means that, provided you have a unique key for referencing, you can pull in data from other Excel spreadsheets and the data will automatically change whenever the reference information changes.
 No more having to update multiple spreadsheets with duplicate information!

 The majority of us are self-taught in Excel and can get by with what we need to do.
 However, we don’t necessarily do things the most effective way and could be saving time, energy and frustration by utilising some of the additional functionality it has to offer.

 To really get to grips with these more advanced options, face to face training has so much to offer.
 Not only do you learn how to do a formula or function, you also learn why you’re doing it, and why it works.
 This helps you understand how to do something right, but also means you can trouble shoot if things don’t go to plan.
 At Underscore, we’re all about learning by doing, and when it comes to Excel, we’ve learnt from experience that there’s no substitute for in-person training.

 If you want to learn more about the functions shown above plus many more and how they can help make your Excel spreadsheets more efficient, then our Excel Module 4 Advanced Formulas and Functions course will help.
-The next public date is Tue 17 March, so come and join and us and learn some of the exciting and powerful features Excel has to offer.
 If you have a group needing training then please get in touch and we can organise a date to suit you.